sebastianriffo/sebastianriffo.github.io/index.md

 title: Home

 lang: en
+ref: home
+ref2: academia

+published: true
 order: 1
 ---

-### Hi !
-I'm Sebastián
+### Hi, I'm Sebastián !

-chilean, <strong style="color:#E91E63">applied mathematician</strong>, living in France after being a <strong style="color:#303F9F">postdoc at Géoazur CNRS</strong>.
-Before that, I got a <strong>PhD</strong> and an <strong>M2</strong> degree in Applied Mathematics from Université Paris Dauphine-PSL, and a <strong>Mathematical Engineering</strong> degree from Universidad de Chile.
+Chilean, <strong style="color:#E91E63">applied mathematician</strong>, currently working as postdoctoral researcher at the Pierre-Simon Laplace Institute, within the <a href="https://orchidee.ipsl.fr/" target="_blank" style="color:#303F9F">ORCHIDEE project<a/>.
+I earned a <strong>PhD</strong> and an <strong>M2</strong> degree in Applied Mathematics from Université Paris Dauphine-PSL, and a degree in <strong>Mathematical Engineering</strong> from Universidad de Chile.

-I'm interested in working within a <strong style="color:#303F9F">multidisciplinary team</strong>, on problems related with algorithm design, <strong style="color:#0288D1">data science and visualization</strong>; as well as mathematical modeling, numerical analysis, and optimization.
+I'm attracted by the opportunity to collaborate on <strong style="color:#303F9F">interdisciplinary initiatives</strong>, particularly those related to algorithm design, data analytics, and mathematical modeling.
+As part of my interest in visualization and politics, I'm also running a project dedicated to <a href="https://sebastianriffo.github.io/congreso-chile/en/home.html" style="color:#0288D1" target="_blank"> chilean parliamentary election maps</a>.

+<!--
 I'm also curious about scientific computing.

-<!--
 In the last few years, my research focused on the development and analysis of algorithms for <strong style="color:#E91E63">solving differential equations</strong> through <strong style="color:#0288D1">Domain Decomposition Methods</strong> (Parareal, Schwarz), with possible applications to <strong style="color:#0288D1">data assimilation</strong> and <strong style="color:#0288D1">imaging</strong> problems.

+On a more personal note, among my hobbies are cycling, reading, genealogy, and photography.
 -->

-In a more personal note, among my hobbies are photography, biking, reading and traveling.
-I'm quite interested in politics.